SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/azure-event-hubs-source.md

 Collecting data from Azure Event Hubs using this Cloud-to-Cloud collection source has a supported throughput limit of 1MB/S (86GB/day) for a named Event Hub egress rate.
 We recommend using the [Azure Functions model](/docs/integrations/microsoft-azure/arm-integration-faq/#event-hub-faqs) if you require higher throughput.

 :::note
-This Source is available in the Fed deployment.
+This source is available in the [Fed deployment](/docs/api/getting-started#sumo-logic-endpoints-by-deployment-and-firewall-security).
 :::

 ## Data collected